UX Design Researcher, TomTom || Amsterdam, Netherlands (Sept 2014 – present)

 - Led UX research throughout the product creation process: from big-sky exploratory research to validation research just before launch.

-- Worked on a wide variety of products including: running watches, activity trackers, apps for public transit, apps for commuters, cycling computers, GPS dog trackers, and sat-navs for scooters.
+- Worked on a wide variety of products including: running watches, activity trackers, navigation apps, and sat-navs for scooters.

 - Promoted from Junior UX Design Researcher at the end of 2015.